Why brussels sprouts taste better now: How farmers and gene editing make healthier food for families

 In the field of medicine, scientists are researching how gene editing can treat diseases such as cancer, leukemia, sickle cell anemia and a wide range of genetic disorders.

-In agriculture, gene editing can help farmers keep pace with the growing demand for more and better food, while using less water, land, nutrients and other resources.
+In agriculture, gene editing can help farmers keep pace with the growing demand for more and better food, while using less water, land and nutrients.

-Like the new brussels sprouts, Conscious Greens has a less-bitter taste.
-The greens also have double the nutritional value of Romaine lettuce and a three-day longer shelf life.
+These greens have a less-bitter taste, double the nutritional value of Romaine lettuce and a three-day longer shelf-life.

 In addition, genetic editing technology could give us tastier, more nutritious and more resilient sweet corn.

-Iowa State University researchers are part of a federal study to boost the taste and texture of sweet corn.
+Researchers at Iowa State University are part of a federal study to improve the taste, texture and genetic diversity of sweet corn, making it more resistant to drought, disease and pests.

-As a parent and a wellness-minded shopper, I support any effort to take the yuck out of brussels sprouts, or to help plants and animals thrive.
+As a mom and wellness-minded shopper, I support any effort to take the yuck out of brussels sprouts and to make healthier, tastier foods more available.

-After all, I want to feel confident that I’m providing my family with tasty, nutritious foods that can benefit our health while protecting the environment for my daughter’s generation and beyond.
+After all, I want to feel confident that I’m providing my family with foods that benefit our health and protect the environment for future generations.

 To learn more about how farmers are stepping up to the challenge of providing safe, nutritious food while caring for their farm animals and the environment, visit ConservationCountsIowa.com.